agarrharr/adam.garrett-harris.com/content/blog/2020-12-16-giftful-is-the-best-wishlist-app-on-ios/index.md

 - apps
 ---

 My wife and I like surprising each other for Christmas, but we still want to give each other ideas.
-I used another Christmas list app for several years now, but this year, when I went to sign in, there was a PHP error on the page.
-This sent me on a quest to find the best app for my wife and me to use for our Christmas lists.
+We also want to coordinate gift giving with extended family members, including gifts for our son.
+I've used another wishlist app for several years but never liked it that much, so this year I went on a quest to find the best app for our family to use for our Christmas lists.

 ## My requirements were: